anirvanr/mongodb/replica.md

 use local
 db.getCollection('oplog.rs').find()
 ```
-To check the Oplog, connect to the required member instance and run the `rs.printSlaveReplicationInfo()` command.
+To see the replication status, run `db.printSlaveReplicationInfo()` command on primary.
+This will show you if the secondaries are up to date or lagging.
+`rs.printReplicationInfo()` shows the configured/default oplog size, which the replication cluster is using currently.
+The date range shows the start and end date of the MongoDB operations stored in the oplogs.
 You can demote a primary to a secondary using the stepDown function `rs.stepDown()`.When you start a replica set member for the first time, MongoDB creates an oplog of a default size if you do not specify the oplog size.
 For Unix and Windows systems the default oplog size depends on the storage engine:

 | Storage Engine            | Default Oplog Size    | Lower Bound | Upper Bound |